This post was updated on Feb 11, 2023

 Communication is one of the core building blocks of a healthy relationship and both partners need to understand the importance of communication in relationships if they intend to make their relationship last.
 A romantic relationship is not likely to last beyond the honeymoon phase if partners are unable to express their feelings openly and communicate with each other effectively.

 If you’re in seventh heaven, you may not notice the little red flags.
-But rest assured that being unable to communicate with your partner is one of them.
-Don’t attempt to sweep these things under the rug.
+But rest assured if you are unable to communicate effectively, that red flag will take you down.
 Be honest to yourself and to your partner and work on your communication and intimacy issues instead of ignoring them.

 Why Communication Is Important In A Relationship

 Every relationship is a two-way street and it takes two people to make it work.
 Sometimes, establishing healthy communication and building a healthy relationship comes easy.
 Other times, it’s a struggle that takes time and patience, especially if you feel you may be stuck in a codependent relationship.